WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 2. Selection of Honorary members shall be the responsibility of the Board of Trustees.

-3. No fees shall apply to Honorary membership and members shall be entitled to attend the annual banquet as a guest of the Association.
+3. No Association fees shall apply to Honorary membership and members shall be entitled to attend the annual banquet as a guest of the Association.

 Section 7.
 Probationary Membership